 Our primary objectives in granting long-term equity incentive awards are to encourage significant ownership of our common stock by management and to provide long-term financial incentives linked directly to our long-term performance.
 The Compensation Committee believes that significant ownership of our common stock by senior management helps to align the interests of management and the shareholders.
-However, after taking into account the overall position of the Company during the business transitions made during the year, the Compensation Committee did not make grants of long-term incentive awards to its executives for 2021, except as noted below.
+After taking into account the overall position of the Company during the business transitions made during the year, the Compensation Committee made grants of long-term incentive awards to its executives for 2022 as noted below.